pchabets/fMRI-Transcriptomics-Oxytocin/README.md

 Steps to run scripts and reproduce results:

-1) download all needed files from our Github page and store them in a local folder
+1) download all needed files from the data folder from this repository and store them in a local folder

 2) download all donor microarray data from https://human.brain-map.org/static/download and place in the same local folder.
 The six donor folders
 -normalized_microarray_donor9861